tealdeer-rs/tealdeer/docs/src/config_updates.md

 ## Automatic updates

-tealdeer can refresh the cache automatically when it is outdated.
+Tealdeer can refresh the cache automatically when it is outdated.
 This behavior can be configured in the `updates` section and is disabled by default.